streamingfast/firehose-docs/architecture/data-flow.md

 The blocks bundled by the Merger component become the file-based historical data source of blocks for all Firehose components.

-## Indexer Data Flow
+## Firehose Data Flow

-### Indexer Data Flow in Detail
+### Firehose Data Flow in Detail

-The Indexer component runs as a background process digesting merged block files.

-The Indexer component consumes merged blocks files and provides a targeted summary of the blocks.
-The targeted summaries are written to object storage as index files.
+The Firehose component is responsible for supplying the stream of block data to requesting consumers.
+The Firehose component can be thought of as the top most component in the Firehose architectural stack.

-### Transforms
+### Data Sources

-Target summaries are created when incoming Firehose queries contain StreamingFast Transforms.
+Firehose components connect to multiple data sources to serve consumer requests:

+- **Merged blocks storage**: Primary source for historical data (100-block bundles)
+- **One-block storage**: Recent blocks not yet merged
+- **Forked blocks storage**: Blocks from non-canonical branches for cursor resolution
+- **Relayer**: Live blocks for real-time streaming

 {% hint style="info" %}
-**Note**_: Targeted summaries are variable in nature._
+_Firehose was designed to seamlessly switch between data sources as it fulfills inbound requests from consumers._
 {% endhint %}

-### Transforms & Protocol Buffers

-StreamingFast Transforms are used to locate a specific series of blocks according to search criteria provided by Firehose consumers.
-Transforms are created using Protocol Buffer definitions.

-## IndexProvider Data Flow

-### IndexProvider Data Flow in Detail

-The IndexProvider component accepts queries made to Firehose that contain StreamingFast Transforms.

-### Chain Agnostic

-The IndexProvider component is not specific to any particular blockchain's data format.
-The IndexProvider can be considered chain-agnostic for this reason.

-### IndexProvider & Transforms

-The IndexProvider component interprets Transforms in accordance with their Protocol Buffer definitions.

-### Data Filtering

-The Transforms are handed off to chain-specific filter functions.
-The desired filtering is applied to the blocks in the data stream by the IndexProvider component to limit the results it supplies.

-### Specific Data in Large Ranges

-The IndexProvider component using Transforms is able to provide knowledge about specific data in large ranges of block data.
-This includes the presence or absence of specific data contained within the blocks the component is filtering.

-## gRPC Server Data Flow

-### gRPC Server Data Flow in Detail

-The gRPC Server component is responsible for supplying the stream of block data to requesting consumers of Firehose.
-The gRPC Server can be thought of as the top most component in the Firehose architectural stack.

-### Persistent & Live Data

-Firehose gRPC Server components connect to persisted and live block data sources to serve consumer data requests.

-{% hint style="info" %}
-_Firehose was designed to switch between the persistent and live data store as it's joining data to intelligently fulfill inbound requests from consumers._
-{% endhint %}

 ### Historical Data Requests

-Consumer requests for historical blocks are fetched from persistent storage.
-The historical blocks are passed inside a `ForkDB` and sent with a cursor uniquely identifying the block and its position in the blockchain.
+Consumer requests for historical blocks are fetched from merged blocks storage.
+The historical blocks are passed through a `ForkDB` and sent with a cursor uniquely identifying the block and its position in the blockchain.

 ### Fork Preservation

-Firehose has the ability to resume from forked blocks because all forks are preserved during node data processing.
+Firehose has the ability to resume from forked blocks because all forks are preserved in the forked blocks storage during node data processing.

-### gRPC Data Filtering

-The gRPC component will filter block content through Transforms passed to the IndexProvider component.
-The Transforms are used as filter expressions to isolate specific data points in the block data.

-Transactions that do not match the filter criteria provided in Transforms are removed from the block and execution units are flagged as either matching or not matching.

-Block metadata is always sent to guarantee sequentiality on the receiving end; with or without matching Transforms criteria.
+### Cursor-Based Streaming

+Each block sent to clients includes a cursor containing:
+- Block number and hash
+- Last irreversible block information
+- Fork step (new, undo, or irreversible)

+Clients can resume streaming from any cursor, even if the block was on a fork that has since been abandoned.

 ## `bstream`